bootique/bootique-jersey/README.md

 E.g. you might use a different URL between test and production environments without changing the code.

-### Using BASIC Authentication
+### BASIC Authentication

 If your server endpoint requires BASIC authentication, you can associate your Clients and WebTargets with a named auth configuration.
-One or more named configurations are setup like this:
+One or more named configurations are set up like this:

 ```yml
 jerseyclient: